News & Media / Podcast / Back from Tanzania

 09:08

-So, for the workshop that I was a part of, the goal of this workshop was to work with potential translator candidates from each of the three language communities to get to know them, to explore the concept of Bible translation with them a bit, and to give representatives of the church an opportunity to observe these translator candidates and to see who they might invite to a future workshop to further refine their list of candidates for translation work.
-And so it wasn’t so much a training as it was a conversation and a get to know you experience.
+So, for the workshop that I was a part of, the goal of this workshop was to work with potential translator candidates from each of the three language communities to get to know them, to explore the concept of Bible translation with them a bit, and to allow representatives of the church to observe these translator candidates and to see who they might invite to a future workshop to further refine their list of candidates for translation work.
+And so it wasn’t so much a training as it was a conversation and a get-to-know-you experience.
 And so it was very different from anything I’d ever done before.
-I kind of laughed after I prepared the first day’s worth of powerpoints because it was like a full day’s worth of slides, but only one of the slides contained any information.
+I, kind of, laughed after I prepared the first day’s worth of PowerPoints because it was like a full day’s worth of slides, but only one of the slides contained any information.
 The rest were questions.

 10:12